 There are quite a few interesting and lovely boutique sleeping options in this area!
 I stayed at the very conveniently located Heritage Park Hotel.
 It is virtually next door to Rhondda Heritage Park.
 I was a bit concerned that it might lack charm when I originally drove past it but as you can see I had a lovely room with all the facilities I could have wanted.

-I also had a fantastic breakfast there in the morning – scrambled eggs and salmon.
+I also had a fantastic breakfast at the Heritage Park Hotel in the morning – scrambled eggs and salmon.
 This was one of several hot breakfast options – I was quite impressed with the options available!
 It is a fantastic value for money option.Check Prices on Heritage Park Hotel

 For a quintessential boutique hotel experience, it would not be possible to go past Gellihaf House which I mentioned above.
 I didn’t stay there but I did see all the rooms and they were absolutely gorgeous!